trafficpest/fcbtool/README.md

 - **Backup Files:** Backup files are saved in `~/.fcb1010/backups/` with a `yymmdd_hhmm.syx` format.

 ## Dumps
-- In the dump folder you will find the three default sysex dumps for the device.
+- In the dump folder you will find the three default sysex dumps for the device and my custom sysex for Line6 Catalyst series of Amplifiers.

 ## Acknowledgments
 This project was greatly helped by the work of Brian Walton's (brian@riban.co.uk) Python functions, which were converted to C for this application.